 Octopus 3.7 introduced the ability to run script based custom step templates on a group of machines.
 This can be very handy to execute script based step templates to test them before starting to use them in your projects as well as performing regular admin or operations functions.
 This should be familiar to people who have used the script console in the past.

 It's important to note that you can only run script based custom step templates.
-It's not currently possible to execute step templates based off other step types.
+It's not currently possible to execute step templates based on other step types.

 To run a script based step template, perform the following.